-There’s a bunch of factors that each get weighed while Google’s indexing your website.
+There’s a many factors that each get weighed while Google’s indexing your website.

 There’s how many referring domains you have, your keyword density, and the traffic to the page.

-But there’s no hard and fast rules like 10 referring domains and 2.4 per cent keyword density will land you a first page posi.
+But there’s no hard and fast rules like 10 referring domains and 2.4 per cent keyword density will land you a first page position.

 Firstly, that’d be chaotic as all hell, but secondly, the parameters would continue to change, because if each website ticked those three specific boxes, then who would win?